 Supporting Change for a Healthier Industry

-Ten-8 Fire Equipment recognizes the need for supporting a change in the fire industry, especially when it comes to firefighter cancer prevention.
+Ten-8 Fire and Safety recognizes the need for supporting a change in the fire industry, especially when it comes to firefighter cancer prevention.
 As a partner with the University of Miami Sylvester Comprehensive Cancer Center, the Florida Firefighters Safety and Health Collaborative and the Firefighter Cancer Support Network, Ten-8 proudly volunteered to help source materials, assemble kits and distribute Decontamination Kits for the Florida Fire Service.
 On Friday, July 20th, employees at the Bradenton headquarters gathered to begin assembling these industry-changing kits.

 Made possible by a $1,000,000 grant from the Florida Legislature and C.F.O./Florida State Fire Marshal Jimmy Patronis to the Sylvester Comprehensive Cancer Center, 400+ Florida fire departments will receive Decontamination Kits for post-fire scenes.
 In total, the grant will fund 4,500 kits containing not only equipment for decontamination but also educational material.